COVID alert levels and hunting

 The Mountain Safety Council has set up a new website with guidance on what you can and can’t do during the COVID-19 pandemic.
 The information is updated to reflect the current Alert Level status.
 The complete rules and guidance for all activities are available on the Government’s COVID-19 website.

 Safety is absolutely paramount .
-Positively identify your target, let people know where you are going and when you should return and practice safe firearms practices.
+Let people know where you are going and when you should return, prepare appropriately and practice safe firearms practices.
+More information on hunter safety is available here.

 The Mountain Safety Council has a good collection of safety advice available on their website.